premnath018/oops_java/Object Oriented Programming In Java/Principles of OOPs - Abstraction and Encapsulation.md

+## Principles of OOPs - Abstraction and Encapsulation

 Abstraction and Encapsulation are two important concepts in object-oriented programming, particularly in Java.
 They help in designing modular and maintainable code by hiding implementation details and providing a clear interface for interacting with objects.